 Science and Library - Tuesday.
 Library bags are to be brought on this day throughout the year.

 The canteen is open Monday, Wednesday and Thursday.
 A new menu is available each term.
 Your child needs to place their lunch order at the canteen before school.
 They will also be able to purchase morning tea and ice creams on these days.
 We are endeavouring to become a waste-wise school and ask that you keep packaging to a minimum in children's lunchboxes.

 We will celebrate your child's birthday in the classroom on or close to the day.
 If you wish you may send along individual treats for your child's class to celebrate.

 Assembly is held every Friday morning at 9am in the school hall.
 Junior awards are presented fortnightly.
 You will be notified by email, earlier in the week, if your child is receiving an award.

-We require help with reading in the mornings and PMP roster.
+We require help with reading in the mornings and on the PMP roster.
 Please add your name to the roster which will be outside the classrooms if you are able to help.
-We also appreciate help with the toe by toe program held in the library in the mornings
+We also appreciate help with the toe by toe program held in the library in the mornings.

 We aim to keep the lines of communication between home and school open.
 We will contact you if the need arises and encourage you to do the same.
 You can email us or arrange a time to see us in person.

 Please keep in mind that if you have an issue or matter to discuss the process is that you contact your classroom teacher first.
 If further support is required the Assistant Principal Emma Bell will be available.
 Following this, the matter can then be taken to the Principal if required.

 Classroom matters, notes and notification of merit awards will be communicated digitally to you or by note.